mayankmp/Timer/README.md

 # Timer

-This repository contains a simple and elegant Timer web app built using Html, CSS and JavaScript.
-The app allows users to start, lap, stop and reset time, all while enjoying a beautiful user interface design.
+This repository contains a simple and elegant Timer web app built using HTML, CSS, and JavaScript.
+The app allows users to start, lap, stop, and reset time, all while enjoying a beautiful user interface design.

 ## Features

-- Add new timer with a user-friendly interface.
+- Add a new timer with a user-friendly interface.
 - Stop timer if required.
 - Delete completed time or those no longer needed.
 - Lap can be also used in it.
-- We can reset all the already running timer for new start.
+- We can reset all the already running timers for a new start.

 ## Live Demo